uataq/data-pipeline/epa_api_tutorial/ReadMe.md

 Don't forget to update the email and key!

-# Common Sites Codes for SLV
+# Common Site Codes for SLV
 Site                         | Site Code
 -----------------------------|----------------------------------
 Hawthorne                    | 3006